ThomasParkinson-Temple/ThomasParkinson-Temple/contact.md

 You can reach me at:

-- 📧 yourname@gmail.com
+- 📧 thomas.parkinson0001@temple.edu
 - 🌐 [GitHub](https://github.com/yourusername)
-- 📍 Based in Japan
+- 📍 Based in Philadelphia